 Insurance is automatically included for all courses - if you don't wish to use it, this is no problem.
 There is no reduction in price for not using our included insurance.

-Please see our Adult Courses content page above.
+Please see our Intensive English Courses content page above.

 Established in 1954, Studio Cambridge is the oldest English language school in Cambridge.
 We are an accredited centre for the University of Cambridge examinations and authorised to offer the Cambridge CELTA courses.
 Under the direction of the Academic Manager, our teachers are qualified and enthusiastic.